LAW OF DEMAND

 WHY DOES THE LAW OF DEMAND OPERATE?

-The various reasons for operation of Law of Demand are:
+The various reasons for the operation of the Law of Demand are:

 1. Law of Diminishing Marginal Utility: